-Realistically asses the value of your home and compare it to similar homes in the market place.
+Realistically assess the value of your home and compare it to similar homes in the marketplace.
 Invite your favourite Real Estate Agent over for a coffee and they will be glad to help you find the information you are looking for quickly.
 You will find it is time well spent.
 Will the $45,000 spent on remodelling your kitchen increase your property value proportionality?
-Should you start looking for the home that has the amenities you are looking for?
+Should you start looking for a home that has the amenities you are looking for?

 According to Today, the average cost for a kitchen remodel is $15,000 to $20,000 — without the appliances.
 We’ve read elsewhere that the average kitchen renovation costs $45,000.